 The Newsroom is the source for media looking for information about UHN or trying to connect with one of our experts for an interview.
 It’s also the place to find UHN media policies and catch up on our news stories, videos, media releases, podcasts and more.

-(Wednesday, November 20, 2013 – Toronto) – A new era of research begins at Toronto Western Hospital with the official opening today of the Krembil Discovery Tower.
+Toronto (Nov.
+20, 2013) – A new era of research begins at Toronto Western Hospital with the official opening today of the Krembil Discovery Tower.

 The new nine-storey building, a $174-million endeavour, has four floors dedicated to University Health Network (UHN) research space, in addition to one floor for the University of Toronto's Tanz Centre for Research in Neurodegenerative Diseases, and an additional 1.5 floors dedicated to Altum Health, a UHN enterprise that provides unique solutions for injured workers and clients.